underpostnet/engine/src/client/public/nexodev/docs/references/Testing and Coverage.md

 The platform job measures the platform tiers and the cyberia job the whole tree, so the two badges read the same metric over the surfaces each product ships.
-The base template strips `test/integration/app/cyberia`; its `cyberia` project then matches no files, which is not an error as long as another tier has some.
+The base template strips `test/unit/cyberia` and `test/integration/app/cyberia`; the `cyberia:*` projects then match no files, which is not an error as long as another tier has some.

 `hardhat.ci.yml` is path-filtered to `hardhat/**` and installs only that project's lockfile, so it stays on Hardhat's own tasks rather than pulling the